51.6 F

 The legislation to reduce the food-to-liquor-ratio for restaurants has been brought back for a second round.

-General Assembly is once again attempting to change an old law that has been a bane for many bars and restaurants in the state.
+General Assembly is once again attempting to change an old law that has been a bane for many and in the state.

 Senate Bill1163 has been introduced in this session.
-It aims to reduce the current Virginia food-to liquor sales ratio that is imposed upon holders of ABC mixed beverage restaurants, caterer’s licenses, and limited catering licenses.
+It aims to reduce the current -to sales ratio that is imposed upon holders of ABC mixed beverage restaurants, caterer’s licenses, and limited catering licenses.

 Businesses that sell alcohol under these licenses must have food sales account for at least 45 per cent of their annual gross sales.
 This leaves 55 per cent of their sales to come from liquor sales.